-- 2. A licensee shall not authorize release from confinement for medical care a natural person given a permanent implant until the measured dose rate from the natural person is less than 5 millirems per hour at a distance of 1 meter.] - 1.
-The licensee may authorize the release from its control of any individual who has been administered radiopharmaceuticals or permanent implants containing radioactive material if the total effective dose equivalent to any other individual from exposure to the released individual is not likely to exceed 0.5 rem (5 millisieverts). - NOTE: The Nuclear Regulatory Commission Regulatory Guide 8.39, "Release of Patients Administered Radioactive Materials," describes methods for calculating doses to other individuals and contains tables of activities not likely to cause doses exceeding 0.5 rem (5 millisieverts). - 2.
-The licensee shall provide the released individual with instructions, including written instructions, on actions recommended to maintain doses to other individuals as low as is reasonably achievable if the total effective dose equivalent to any other individual is likely to exceed 0.1 rem (1 millisieverts).
-If the dose to a breast-feeding infant or child could exceed 0.1 rem (1 millisieverts), assuming there were no interruption of breast-feeding, the instructions shall also include. - (a) guidance on the interruption or discontinuation of breast-feeding, and - (b) information on the consequences of failure to follow the guidance. - 3.
-The licensee shall maintain a record of the basis for authorizing the release of an individual, for three years after the date of release, if the total effective dose equivalent is calculated by: - (a) using the retained activity rather than the activity administered, - (b) using an occupancy factor less than 0.25 at 1 meter, - (c) using the biological or effective half-life, or - (d) considering the shielding by tissue. - 4.
-The licensee shall maintain a record, for three years after the date of release, that instructions were provided to a breast-feeding woman if the radiation dose to the infant or child from continued breast-feeding could result in a total effective dose equivalent exceeding 0.5 rem (5 millisieverts). - [3]5.
-Immediately after removing the last temporary implant source from a natural person, the licensee shall make a radiation survey of the natural person with a radiation detection survey instrument to confirm that all sources have been removed. - [4]6.
-A licensee shall not release from confinement for medical care a natural person treated by temporary implant until all sources have been removed. - [5]7.
-A licensee shall retain a record of the survey of natural persons for at least 3 years.
-Each record must include: - (a) The date of the survey; - (b) The name of the natural person; - (c) The dose rate from the natural person expressed as millirem per hour and measured at 1 meter from the natural person; - (d) The identity of the survey instrument used; and - (e) The initials of the person who made the survey. - [6]8.
-Using the survey data required pursuant to subsection 5, the licensee shall calculate the total effective dose equivalent that a person who resides in the same house as the natural person is likely to receive from the natural person.
-If the licensee calculates that the total effective dose equivalent to any person from exposure to the released natural person could exceed 100 millirems in 1 year unless certain precautions are taken, the licensee shall provide verbal and written instructions to the natural person, which, if carefully followed by the natural person, should limit the exposure of other persons to the radiation emitted from the natural person to less than 100 millirems per year.
+FLUSH If the exposure to an infant or child from breast-feeding is likely to exceed 0.5 rem (5 millisieverts), the licensee shall maintain, for not less than 3 years after the date of release, a record that these instructions were provided.

+- 5. Immediately after removing the last temporary implant source from a natural person, the licensee shall make a radiation survey of the natural person with a radiation detection survey instrument to confirm that all sources have been removed. - [4.]
+6. A licensee shall not release from [confinement for medical care] its control a natural person treated by temporary implant until all sources have been removed. - [5.]
+7. A licensee shall retain a record of the survey of natural persons for at least 3 years.
+Each record must include: - (a) The date of the survey; - (b) The name of the natural person; - (c) The dose rate from the natural person expressed as millirem (millisievert) per hour and measured at 1 meter from the natural person; - (d) The identity of the survey instrument used; and - (e) The initials of the person who made the survey. - [6.]
+8. Using the survey data required pursuant to subsection [5,] 7, the licensee shall calculate the total effective dose equivalent that a person who resides in the same house as the natural person is likely to receive from the natural person.
+If the licensee calculates that the total effective dose equivalent to any person from exposure to the released natural person could exceed 100 millirems (1 millisievert) in 1 year unless certain precautions are taken, the licensee shall provide verbal and written instructions to the natural person, which, if carefully followed by the natural person, should limit the exposure of other persons to the radiation emitted from the natural person to less than 100 millirems (1 millisievert) per year.
 If the natural person appears to have difficulty in understanding the instructions, the licensee shall contact a member of the family of the natural person, his guardian or other representative until a person is found who can communicate the meaning of the instructions to the natural person.